 10 Years Ago

-April 4, 1997: NASA launched Space Shuttle Columbia to begin the STS-83
+April 17, 1998: NASA launched the Space Shuttle Columbia to begin the 90th shuttle flight (STS-90

 Five Years Ago